-As you can see, REI really put in solid effort to make sure that the Base Camp 6 was made to handle rough country while still being a stress-free, enjoyable home away from home.
+As you can see, REI really put in solid effort to make sure that Base Camp 6 was made to handle rough country while still being a stress-free, enjoyable home away from home.

 The main reasons for the Base Camp 6 being so popular can be summed up in the following three factors.

 This tent is not at all short on room.
 The geodesic design really makes the tent feel open while the ceiling height is comfortable for even fairly tall individuals.
 Essentially this tent gives you an 8′ by 10′ protected room.

-The vestibules are also quite roomy, with even the smaller one giving over 2.5′ of space.
+The vestibules are also quite roomy, with even the smaller ones giving over 2.5′ of space.
 The roomy shape of the tent is still very streamlined to ensure wind flows right over it as well.

 The Base Camp 6 is a very sturdy, stable tent.
 It is freestanding in design which means you can set it up anywhere without having to rely on stakes for support (although do so at your own risk if high winds are a reality).
 The tent does use stakes for the vestibules, but many find they still work well in rocky soil.

 Overall the tent is incredibly weather-resistant with a competent rain fly.
 It is surprisingly warm, which is why REI labels this model as a 3 but potentially 4 season tent.

 Chances are you can use this tent in early winter or even throughout winter, so long as you aren’t experienced extreme colds or very heavy snowfall.
-That being said, the roof vents and ability to roll up the sides for additional ventilation is great for warm weather camping as well.
+That being said, the roof vents and the ability to roll up the sides for additional ventilation is great for warm weather camping as well.